Nesvilab/FragPipe/docs/tutorial_offset.md

 ![](https://raw.githubusercontent.com/Nesvilab/FragPipe/gh-pages/images/offset_template_example.png)
 <br>
 [Example template file](https://raw.githubusercontent.com/Nesvilab/FragPipe/gh-pages/images/offsets_example.tsv)

+### Options for Reporting Mass Offsets
+The **Report mass shift as a variable mod** option in the Open Search Options box can be used to determine where mass offsets are saved to the result files.
+This can enable, for example, quantification and site reporting of mass offsets as is done with variable modifications.
+However, there are implications for how the offsets are processed by the validation tools so choosing the correct setting is important.
+There are 3 settings available:
+* **No**
+* **Yes, remove delta mass**
+* **Yes, keep delta mass**

+**No**: The original method.
+Mass offsets are reported in the "Delta Mass" column of the psm.tsv table.
+PeptideProphet extended mass model CAN be used.
+PTM-Shepherd CAN process the results.
+Quantification of offsets is NOT possible.
+**Yes, remove delta mass**: Mass offsets are subtracted from the Delta Mass column and added to the Assigned Modifications column of the psm.tsv (alongside any variable modifications found).
+PeptideProphet extended mass model CANNOT be used.
+PTM-Shepherd CANNOT process the results.
+Quantification of offsets IS possible.
+**Yes, keep delta mass**: Mass offsets are added to the Assigned Modifications column of the psm.tsv, but are NOT subtracted from the Delta Mass column (and are thus reported twice).
+PeptideProphet extended mass model CAN be used, and PTM-Shepherd CAN process the results.
+Label-free quantification of the offsets is NOT possible unless there is additional downstream processing (e.g., as done in glyco searches) that removes the delta mass prior to IonQuant.
+Isobaric labeled quantification IS possible using TMT-Integrator.

+For discovery searches (e.g., looking for many modifications as mass offsets, like the MassOffsets-CommonPTMs workflow), **No** is typically the preferred option as quantification is not required and extended mass modeling in PeptideProphet and processing by PTM-Shepherd can be important.
+For searches considering a small number of offsets or if quantification is desired, one of the **Yes** options is typically preferred: keep delta mass if extended mass modeling in PeptideProphet is required, or remove delta mass if not.
+Extended mass modeling is typically important if there is a wide range of abundances of offsets (e.g., in glyco searches where some glycans are extremely rare while others are quite common).

 ### Example Mass Offset Search Tutorial
 An example walking through a traditional mass offset search is shown here.
 Parthenolide is a protein-reactive compound frequently used by cytoskeleton researchers to inhibit tubulin detyrosinases, but it is suspected to hit more than just those enzymes.
 Labeled peptides should have a +248.14125 Da mass shift, and we want to allow modification of any amino acid so we can learn more about parthenolide's specificity.
 This is a case for mass offset search.